 A 10-year warranty is the industry standard for mattresses.
 If a company offers more years than that, they will usually prorate the warranty, meaning the customer must pay a percentage of the mattress cost to get it repaired after the first 10 years.
 Lifetime warranties may seem amazing, but because a good-quality mattress usually won’t last beyond 15 years maximum, lifetime warranties are more of a marketing tactic than a good deal.

 Sleep trials were born out of necessity from the bed-in-a-box revolution.
-Since customers were no longer trying out a mattress in a showroom but instead using it in their own homes, companies needed to provide some way for customers to return the bed if they found it incompatible during that sleep trial.
+Since customers were no longer trying out a mattress in a mattress store but instead using it in their own homes, companies needed to provide some way for customers to return the bed if they found it incompatible during that sleep trial.

 The best mattress in a box brands usually offers at least a 90-day trial period.
 Some even offer up to a year!
 It takes about 21-30 days to adjust to a new bed, so if a company’s sleep trial is less than that, move on to something else.